 - Quarterly social responsibility questionnaire

 - Canvass area reporting to relevant authorities in advance to working including local Police, Trading Standards and local authorities

 - Lottery sign ups will be made on tablet devices.
 If you supply a mobile telephone number, you will receive a text message confirmation of the sign up and your letter of confirmation will then follow within ten days.

 On occasion, MAAC will purchase data for cold calling purposes, but only through recognised and carefully selected data acquisition companies.
 All data is scrutinised before being purchased, to ensure it is TPS checked (Telephone Preference Service) and is not a duplication of any existing MAAC donor records.

 - MAAC will not knowingly contact a person registered on TPS, unless MAAC has been advised by the donor they are happy to receive contact

 - MAAC will only contact those who have expressed an interest in receiving further information about the charity.
 This expression of interest would normally be acquired by the person completing an online survey or poll or is an existing donor that has notified MAAC in advance.

 - MAAC does not sell its donor details to third parties, and will remove donors details from its contact list if requested by that individual.

-We constantly reviewing its canvassing policy to ensure it meets the current legislative requirements, the Charity Commission’s guidance, and mostly importantly the wishes and expectations of its donors.
+We constantly review the canvassing policy to ensure it meets the current legislative requirements, the Charity Commission’s guidance, and mostly importantly the wishes and expectations of our donors.

 Our senior management team and the partner organisations are available at all times to discuss quality and compliance.
 If you have any queries, please contact us on 0800 8 40 20 40 or email firstname.lastname@example.org